 10. Remind yourself of your financial goals

-To convince yourself not to buy an item that will bring you momentary pleasure, like an ice cream cone, keep your financial goals fresh in your mind.
+To convince yourself not to buy an item that will only bring you instant gratification or momentary pleasure, like an ice cream cone, keep your financial goals fresh in your mind.
 Write down your financial goals on sticky notes, and post them to your mirror so you have to look at them every day.
 You cannot reach your long-term financial goals if you aren’t sacrificing some of your wants in the short run.

 👛After you've learned the impulse buying basics, read 6 Things Not to Buy with a Student Credit Card.

 💸Want to learn how to save more money?
 Read 6 Smart Ways to Save for Your Future.